How I built this portfolio with Claude Code

 The GridTracer: six animations in an hour

 I started with that description and let Claude Code build a first version.
 It was rough.
-So I steered it — not with a spec, but by looking at what came back and saying "too fast," "the dots should be smaller," "I want the trail to fade slower."
+So I steered it, not with a spec, but by looking at what came back and saying "too fast," "the dots should be smaller," "I want the trail to fade slower."
 Six different animations in about an hour.
 One of them had a random walk, one had a fixed snake path, one had multiple traces running simultaneously.
 I could see each in the browser immediately and react to it.
-No Figma prototype would have gotten me there — I'd have spent the same hour building one spaghetti prototype that still wouldn't have told me how it actually felt to watch.
+No Figma prototype would have gotten me there.
+I would have spent the same hour building one spaghetti prototype that still would not have told me how it actually felt to watch.

 The winner was the snake.
 I kept steering until the path algorithm, timing, and fade-out matched what I was looking for.
 That whole process would have been impossible at that speed without being able to ship and see in seconds.